zsviczian/obsidian-excalidraw-plugin/AutomateHowTo.md

 With a little work, using Excalidraw Automate you can generate simple mindmaps, fill out SVG forms, create customized charts, etc. based on documents in your vault.

 You can access Excalidraw Automate via the ExcalidrawAutomate object.
-I recommend staring your Automate scripts with the following code.
+I recommend starting your Automate scripts with the following code.

 *Use CTRL+Shift+V to paste code into Obsidian!*
 ```javascript